boynux/boynux-orig-blog/_posts/2015-03-9-ruby-way-ruby-autoload-classes.md

 end
 ```

-Personnay I prefer `autoload` feature and latest approach rather than requiring all clases like first example.
+Personnay I prefer `autoload` feature and latest approach rather than `require`ing all clases like first example.

-`autoload` syntax is very simple and clear, first argument is a class name `symbol` and second argument a path to actual class' source.
+`autoload` syntax is very simple and clear, first argument is a class name `symbol` and second argument a path to the actual class' source.

 You can find more info about `autoload` at ruby docs [Module#autoload](http://ruby-doc.org/core-2.1.0/Module.html#method-i-autoload)